 Some dreams want to show us how we can physically heal.
 The dreams don't usually say so directly, but over my years of working dreams with acupuncture patients, I've learned this to be true.

 Was that important dream you had telling you something about your health and healing?
 If you feel that it was, then it was.
 If you're not sure, I'd like to offer you these five cues I've come to recognize as invitations to explore a dream for its health insights.

 Before I share the list, though, I must say one thing.

-And secondly, only the dreamer knows the true meaning of his or her dream.
+Only the dreamer knows the true meaning of his or her dream.
+The dreamer doesn't know it consciously at first, though, so questions and reflections from others are helpful.
 If what someone else says about your dream falls flat for you, let it go.
-But if you are struck by a sense of resonance, an “Oh!
-That's it!” feeling, or maybe even a fierce sense of disagreement – then that might be worth exploring.

 1. Characters you associate with illness, healing, or medicine.

 Dreams are often peopled with characters from our lives: those we are most intimate with, those we barely know, those we haven't seen or thought of in years.
-As you bring to consciousness your associations with any particular character in a dream, if you hear yourself talking about their illness, their healing, their injury, their work in the medical field, or other things related to health, then perhaps consider your own.
+As you describe what you associate with a dream character, if you hear yourself talking about their illness, their healing, their injury, their work in the medical field, or other things related to health - then you might consider your own.

-Whenever a dream has a vivid depiction of the flesh, like the dream I mentioned above of the zucchini flower, I open up questions about the physical body.
+One dream image that comes right to mind when I think of the word "flesh" is a yellow zucchini flower being pulled out of the flesh of someone's leg.
+Whenever a dream has a vivid depiction of the flesh like that, I open up questions about the physical body.
 The dream might show the dreamer's flesh, or the flesh of another character, or animal flesh, or maybe meat.